-Dialing in your grinder isn't always easy.
-We discuss the steps to fine-tune your espresso grinder for the best possible extraction.
+Congratulations on your new ECM V-Titan 64 Espresso Grinder.
+Dialing in your coffee grinder isn't always easy.
+We discuss the steps to fine-tune your burr grinder for the best possible extraction.

 Join Ben as he demonstrates how to set up and dial-in the ECM V-Titan 64 Espresso Grinder.
 Please note that Clive Coffee also offers a grinder dial-in service if you prefer to have someone else do the hard work for you!

 Step one: Out of the box and onto the counter

 - Remove the grinder from its box and place it on a solid level surface.

 - Inspect the grinder for any damage, if you notice any contact us immediately

 - Unthread the hopper screw and insert the hopper

 - Plug the grinder in and turn it on